-Marvel at Western Australia’s aviation history at the Aeronautical Museum and the magnificent machines of the industrial age at Avondale Discovery Farm in Beverly.
-One of Western Australia’s oldest settlements, this rural heritage town in the wheat-sheep belt sits on the banks of the Avon River, surrounded by tranquil rolling hills, pastures and native bushland.
+Beverly is one of Western Australia’s oldest settlements.
+This rural heritage town in the wheat-sheep belt sits on the banks of the Avon River, surrounded by tranquil rolling hills, pastures and native bushland.

-Take a two hour drive east of Perth, through picturesque farmland, paddocks and forests to the country town of Beverly and be transported back in time.
+Take a two hour drive east of Perth, through picturesque farmland, paddocks and forests and be transported back in time.

 Beverly is also the ideal base from which to explore the surrounding countryside and towns, from York to Northam to Avon Valley National Park.
 Select from a range of accommodation, including bed and breakfasts, hotels and authentic farm stays – the perfect way to immerse yourself in the rural experience.